ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ## **HelperGenTemplate**

-Use sc-template to generate large graphs in sc-memory.
+Use sc-template to generate large graphs in sc-memory and get replacements from result.

 ```cpp
 ...